 Opened in 1988, Bahrain National Museum is the oldest and largest museum in the country and is the most popular tourist attraction.
 Collections housed in the museum cover about 5,000 years of the history of Bahrain.
-Showcased in the museum is a collection of Bahrain’s ancient archeological artefacts acquired since 1988.
+Showcased in the museum is a collection of Bahrain’s ancient archaeological artefacts acquired since 1988.

-The museum consists of 6 halls, of which 3 are devoted to the archeology and civilization of the Dilmun.
+The museum consists of 6 halls, of which 3 are devoted to the archaeology and civilization of the Dilmun.
 Two halls depict and show the culture and lifestyle of the people of Bahrain’s pre-industrial past.
 The last hall; added in 1993 is dedicated to Natural History which focuses on the natural environment of Bahrain.
 The museum is situated in the capital Manama, adjacent to the Bahrain National Theater.